anemvamsi4/ARR-Agent/README.md

-# Agent-ARRP (Auto Reproducibility for Research Publications)
+# Auto Research Reproducing Agent

 An AI Agent that's capable of reproducing research papers.
 It can read the paper, extract the implementation details, to generate code and run it, to reproduce the results.
 It's also capable of generating a report on the reproducibility of the paper.